Trade negotiation between the UK and the EU: May 2020

-On 13 May, the UK announced that it was moving to establish Border Control Posts at Belfast Harbour, Larne and Warrenpoint to manage livestock and agrifood products, in accordance with the Ireland Protocol in the withdrawal agreement.
+On 13 May, the UK announced that it was moving to establish Border Control Posts at Belfast Harbour, Larne, and Warrenpoint to manage livestock and agrifood products, in accordance with the Northern Ireland Protocol in the withdrawal agreement.
 The withdrawal agreement specifies that Northern Ireland will continue to follow European single market rules on agricultural and manufactured goods.

 On 15 May, the May round of trade negotiations (by video-conferencing) ended in acrimony, with each side blaming the other for lack of progress.
-While these talks were in progress, responsible Cabinet Minister Michael Gove raised the question of whether an agreement based on quotas and tariffs (like the EU–Canada CET Agreement) might be a better option but EU sources dismissed the idea of agreeing terms in the time available.
+While these talks were in progress, responsible Cabinet Minister Michael Gove raised the question of whether an agreement based on quotas and tariffs (like the EU–Canada CET Agreement) might be a better option, but EU sources dismissed the idea of agreeing to terms in the time available.
 On 19 May, the UK Government published its draft text for the deal.

 In late May, The Guardian reported that the Fisheries Committee of the European Parliament had "threatened that it would veto any deal that did not include a 'balanced agreement' on fishinq quotas".

 June 2020

-The early June round of negotiations again ended with 'no significant progress' but, the Financial Times reported, "afterwards both sides showed fresh signs of a willingness to compromise to get a deal".
-The EU side indicated 'flexibility' over application of its State aid rules and the UK did likewise over accepting some tariffs.
+The early June round of negotiations again ended with 'no significant progress', but the Financial Times reported, "afterwards both sides showed fresh signs of a willingness to compromise to get a deal".
+The EU side indicated 'flexibility' over the application of its State aid rules, and the UK did likewise over accepting some tariffs.

 In late June, German Chancellor Angela Merkel suggested that prospects for mutual compromise were receding and those for a no-deal Brexit were increasing.

 The month ended with the expiry of the deadline for the UK to request an extension to the transition period.
 No such request was made.

 July 2020

 Face-to-face negotiations beginning 29 June and due to run to 3 July broke up in acrimony on 2 July, with no progress being made.
 Earlier that week, senior British industrialists warned Prime Minister Johnson of "hugely damaging consequences of a 'no-deal Brexit'".

-A further round of negotiations ending 23 July was again deemed fruitless by both parties, with the prospect of "no deal" deemed increasingly likely but not inevitable.
+A further round of negotiations ending on 23 July was again deemed fruitless by both parties, with the prospect of "no deal" deemed increasingly likely but not inevitable.